 Choose to invest in a city where the "can-do" attitude of its citizens helped remake Chattanooga from an industrial hub to the best mid-sized city in America.
 Rivers and mountains make it the perfect outdoor playground while gigabit internet speeds brought the tech infrastructure and innovation to support both big business and startups alike.
 Urban education is Chattanooga's next challenge and full of opportunity.
 Come join us in the Scenic City.

-Science teacher at The Howard School
+History teacher at The Howard School